-January 2014 marks the 50th anniversary of the landmark Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service- an important moment to take stock of efforts to eliminate the harms of tobacco use.
+January 2014 marks the 50th anniversary of the landmark Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service - an important moment to take stock of efforts to eliminate the harms of tobacco use.
 Smoking rates in the United States have decreased dramatically over the past 50 years.
-The prevalence of smoking among adults fell from
+The prevalence of smoking among adults fell from about 43% in 1965 to about 18% in 2012, meaningfully reducing rates of smoking-caused disease and death.
+These outcomes are a testament to the policy, legal, and clinical strategies begun 50 years ago that have reduced tobacco use and mitigated its harms.

 The current landscape of tobacco use presents new challenges and opportunities.
 Nearly 50 million Americans continue to use some form of tobacco, with much higher rates among the poor, the mentally ill, illicit-substance and alcohol abusers, Native Americans, and lesbian, gay, bisexual, and transgender persons.
-But research now quite clearly highlights the specific harms of combustible tobacco use (cigarette, pipe, and cigar smoking): given that up to 98% of tobacco-related deaths are attributable to combustible products, the net harms of these products, including harms from secondhand smoke, dwarf those of other forms of tobacco use (e.g., smokeless tobacco).
+But research now quite clearly highlights the specific harms of combustible tobacco use (cigarette, pipe, and cigar smoking): given that up to 98% of tobacco-related deaths are attributable to combustible